pschraut/UnityScriptableObjectContainer/README.md

 # ScriptableObject Container for Unity

-The [ScriptableObject](https://docs.unity3d.com/Manual/class-ScriptableObject.html) type in Unity is a very powerful concept that has many different applications.
+The [ScriptableObject](https://docs.unity3d.com/Manual/class-ScriptableObject.html) type in Unity is a powerful concept with many different applications.
-It lacks one feature that'd skyrocket its usefulness for me and that's being able to add "Components" to it.
+However, it lacks a feature that would greatly increase its usefulness for me: the ability to add "Components" to it.
-Unity allows to add "Components" to a ScriptableObject asset through code, but they don't expose functionality to do it through the Inspector.
+While Unity allows you to add "Components" to a ScriptableObject asset through code, it does not provide functionality to do so through the Inspector.

-The ScriptableObject Container package attempts to solve this.
+The ScriptableObject Container package aims to solve this issue.
-It allows to work with ScriptableObjects in a similar way how you work with Components and GameObjects.
+It allows you to work with ScriptableObjects in a similar manner to how you work with Components and GameObjects.

-You add a ScriptableObject to a ```ScriptableObjectContainer``` via the Inspector in a similar way how you add a Component to a GameObject.
+To add a ScriptableObject to a ```ScriptableObjectContainer```, you can use the Inspector, just like adding a Component to a GameObject.

-On the scripting side, you get the ScriptableObject from the ```ScriptableObjectContainer``` in a similar way how you get a Component from a GameObject.
+On the scripting side, you can access the ScriptableObject from the ```ScriptableObjectContainer``` in a similar way to how you access a Component from a GameObject.

 | ScriptableObjectContainer  |     GameObject      |
 |----------|---------------|